-Note that the document versions uploaded in the slot 'not for publication' should be clean versions, and any redaction.
+Please note that the document versions uploaded in the slot 'not for publication' should be clean documents.
 Documents redacted of personal data and CCI should be submitted only in the slot 'for publication'.

 Personal data of trial participants may only appear, as applicable, in CTIS document versions 'not for publication' and encompass personal data in a pseudonymised format (e.g., clinical trial subject ID) as well as indirect identifiers such as weight, height, age, gender, etc. These personal data are to be anonymised in the document version 'for publication'.